 For several years we have made our own soft spreadable butter to use on our sandwiches in place for margarine.
 Even though we keep it in our refrigerator, it stays soft, unlike regular hard butter.
 It is ready for use at any time.
 This homemade “margarine” is very convenient to use, and has also saved us money by stretching our butter to last twice as long.

 When we first started using butter for our sandwiches in place for margarine, we would keep some on the counter top in order to keep it soft.
 Hard butter could be such a frustration, as the bread would crumble in the effort of spreading.
 We then found that we could easily make our own homemade soft-to-spread butter to keep in the refrigerator.
 It really is quite simple; we use equal amounts of butter and vegetable oil, and add a little salt to it.
+So, first I’ll show you how to make the homemade margarine alternative, then I’ll also show you a way to keep pure butter soft, clean, and fresh right on the counter.

 I like to make a fairly large amount of this great tasting butter for our family, so I double the recipe and use 4 cups of butter, and leave that to soften in a bowl for several hours or overnight.
 I add an equal amount of canola oil or light tasting olive oil.
 I have found regular olive oil to flavor the butter too much, so we prefer to use light tasting oil.
 I also add 1 1/2 tsp of salt, preferably kosher.
 Since kosher salt can be very different from one brand to the next, it is a good idea to try a little bit at a time until you have found what works for you.